Answers to frequently asked questions about dog training and behavior, by Phil Guida, Canine Dimensions Founder and CEO.

 system, making the dog much more dangerous.
 In the future when he feels

-threatened, instead of giving you a warning (growl)
+threatened, instead of giving a warning (growl)

-Option 4: Ignoring, rewarding, or confronting a growl may have undesirable consequences.
-The best option is to shift the dog from a threatening mode to a cooperative mode by putting him into drive.
+Option 4: Shift the dog from a threatening mode to a cooperative mode by putting him into drive.
 Your attitude becomes, “I’m not interested in your growl.
 I’m doing this new activity instead.”
 When you put a previously growling dog into working drive, you shift him into a completely different frame of mind.
-For example, one might go get the dog’s leash and put him into a happy, “let’s go for a walk” frame of mind.
-Or call him to sit, down, and then reward with a treat.*
+For example, one might go get the dog’s leash, in order to bring him from a "get away from me" frame of mind into a happy, “let’s go for a walk!” mindset.
+Or call him to sit, down, and then reward with a treat.

 Wednesday, April 12, 2017